Layout

 Change Impact Matrix: Understanding the Consequences of Changes

 With shrinking technology lifecycles, as well as economic and technology developments happening every day, people are confronting the reality of continuous organizational change management.
-Managers are looking for tools that can help them prepare project teams for change initiatives.
+Managers are looking for tools that can help them prepare project teams for change initiatives, including cross-functional team examples.
 The Change Impact Matrix is a descriptive tool that details the scope of the changes that everyone involved in a project will face.
 The matrix is useful for presenting the project context to upper management when discussing the project status, schedule, and progress to plan.

 Benefits of the Change Impact Matrix